cathoderaymission/godot-leapmotion-linux/README.md

-# Alpha version of Linux Leap Motion driver for Godot
+# Linux Leap Motion driver for Godot (Alpha version)

 For a quick build, just download build.sh, get a copy of the leap SDK 2.3.1 for linux and follow the instructions in the shell script.
 It will automatically build the driver for you.